 - update window trim

-The purging and organizing is never-ending, especially after the holidays.
+The purging and organizing are never-ending, especially after the holidays.
 Putting away the holiday decor is a great time to look at everything and decide what to keep and what to donate.
 There a few areas of the house that still have old baseboards and door trim from when we put in our new flooring.
 But those rooms will be updated this year, too.

 new flooring new furniture new rug update entertainment center